gctechspace/techspace-membership/README.md

 int statusCode = client.post("/api/rfid/123456789123456/room-3", "secret=secretcodehere", &response);
 ```

+## Dev notes:

+Go into Settings > TechSpace Members and add the Xero Public/Private keys along with choosing your own API secret key for ESP access.

-Note: if you get 404 trying to access API, go to Settings > Permalinks in WordPress and click the save button.
+if you get 404 trying to access API, go to Settings > Permalinks in WordPress and click the save button.
 This clears the URL rewrite cache.